Chittu13/CPP_Q-A/Answers.md

 # 2. What are Classes and objects in C++?
 - A class is a user-defined datatype with data members and member functions and is defined with the keyword class.
 - Objects are defined as an instance of a class.
 Once the object is created, then it can operate on both data members and member functions

+# 3. What are access modifiers?
+- Access modifiers are used to define accessibility for the class members.
+It defines how the members of the class are accessed outside the class scope.

+**There are three types of access modifiers**
++ Private
++ Public
++ Protected